-Canon G1 X Mark III versus Ricoh GR II
+Canon G1 X Mark III vs Ricoh GR II

 The Canon PowerShot G1 X Mark III and the Ricoh GR II are two digital cameras that were officially introduced, respectively, in October 2017 and June 2015.
 Both the G1X Mark III and the GR II are fixed lens compact cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 24 megapixel, whereas the Ricoh provides 16.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 24 megapixels, whereas the Ricoh provides 16.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon G1 X Mark III vs Ricoh GR II

 An illustration of the physical size and weight of the Canon G1 X Mark III and the Ricoh GR II is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Ricoh GR II is notably smaller (18 percent) than the Canon G1 X Mark III.
 Moreover, the GR II is substantially lighter (37 percent) than the G1X Mark III.
 It is worth mentioning in this context that the G1X Mark III is splash and dust resistant, while the GR II does not feature any corresponding weather-sealing.

 Concerning battery life, the G1X Mark III gets 200 shots out of its NB-13L battery, while the GR II can take 320 images on a single charge of its DB65 power pack.
 The power pack in the GR II can be charged via the USB port, which can be very convenient when travelling.